 * Civil series

-Special maps, such as 1:300,000 topographic maps, large-scale small-town plans, aeronavigation maps and rectangular topographic maps.
+Special maps: Other series, such as 1:300,000 topographic maps, large-scale small-town plans, aeronavigation maps and rectangular topographic maps.

 КАРТА МИРА (Karta Mira), the non-secret 1:2,500,000 World map produced jointly by seven Warsaw Pact nations and available for sale in the West